-Center Director Dr. Gayatri Devi has focused her entire career on emphasizing brain health and quality of life in neurologic disease.
+Dr. Gayatri Devi has focused her entire career on emphasizing brain health and quality of life in neurologic disease.

-She established the New York Memory and Healthy Aging Services in 1999, serving until 2015 as Clinical Associate Professor of Neurology and Psychiatry at New York University School of Medicine.
-Key prior roles include Assistant Professor in the Department of Neurology at Columbia University; Clinical Core Co-director of the Taub Alzheimer’s Disease Research Center at Columbia University; and President of the American Medical Women’s Association.
+She established her center dedicated to neurologic wellness in 1999, serving until 2015 as Clinical Associate Professor of Neurology and Psychiatry at New York University School of Medicine.
+Key prior roles include Assistant Professor in the Department of Neurology at Columbia University; Clinical Core Co-director of the Taub Alzheimer’s Disease Research Center at Columbia University; President of the National Council on Women’s Health and President of the American Medical Women’s Association.
 She has received numerous national awards for her work with women in medicine.

 A proud member of the NYC Parks Enforcement Patrol Mounted Auxiliary Unit, Dr. Devi serves as neurologic consultant to the New York State Committee for Physician Health and the National Football League Players Association.

 Dr. Devi has lived and worked in New York City for the last thirty years.
 She received her MD from Grace University and her MS from Columbia University.
 She was born and raised in India, the daughter, granddaughter, and great-granddaughter of physicians.
 She is honored to continue a tradition of caring that began 140 years ago and is grateful to her patients and their families for making this possible.